-The actions were effective in making progress toward the goal.
+Actions 2.1-2.10 work together to support English language learners (ELLs), socioeconomically disadvantaged, and foster youth in being successful in academic content areas and English language development.
+These actions were effective in making progress toward the goal, as can be seen in the metrics listed above.
 Although the overall ELPI decreased significantly, the number and rate of reclassified students increased dramatically.
+20 students were reclassified out of 63 total ELLs, which equals 32%.
 The drop in ELPI can be explained, to some degree, on the inability to hire a full-time ELD teacher last year as planned.
-With the hiring of an ELD teacher and aide this year, much more support was provided to ELL's during the year which contributed to the high rate of reclassification.
+With the hiring of an ELD teacher and aide this year, much more support was provided to ELLs during the year, which contributed to the high rate of reclassification.
 We anticipate next year's ELPI to increase as well.
 In addition, the adoption of the new evidence-based ELD curriculum appears to have contributed to this year's students' progress as well.